hossein-lap/vim/README.md

 > if vim opened in a tty, set this colorscheme and do this

 > if vim opened inside of a Terminal, do these and use this colorscheme

-> and if vim opened in a GUI mode [gvim typically] use this font, and this colorscheme

 ### main.vim